zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image060.png?raw=true)

 This number shows the average value of 1 point spent by Customers.
-	 - *Total points in Customers’ balances:*
+	 - *Total points in Customers' balances:*
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image061.png?raw=true)

-This number shows the total number of points which is currently available in all Customers’ balances.
+This number shows the total number of points which is currently available in all Customers' balances.

  - **Period-of-Time Reports**